Mercury Comet

-The Mercury Comet is an automobile that was produced by Mercury from 1960–1969 and 1971–1977 — variously as either a compact or an intermediate car.
-In its first two years, it was marketed as the "Comet" and from 1962 as the "Mercury Comet".
+The Mercury Comet is an automobile that was produced by Mercury from 1962–1969 and 1971–1977 — variously as either a compact or an intermediate car.
+For 1960 and 1961, Comet was its own brand sold by Lincoln-Mercury "Comet".

 The compact Comet shared a naming convention associated with the ongoing Space Race of the early 1960s with the Mercury Meteor, which was introduced as the base-trim full-size Mercury sedan.

 The Comet was initially based on the compact Ford Falcon, then on the intermediate Ford Fairlane, and finally on the compact Ford Maverick.
-As a Mercury, early Comets received better-grade interior trim than concurrent Falcons, and a slightly longer wheelbase.
+Early Comets received better-grade interior trim than concurrent Falcons, and a slightly longer wheelbase.